nogibjj/Project-2---NC-Stock-Market-Analysis/README.md

 # Project-3---NC-Stock-Market-Analysis
 This project creates a Streamlit Application for plotting the efficient frontier of a selected group of stocks.
-Please visit this the application here: https://nick-carroll1-project-2---nc-stock-market-analysis-stapp-2mmroj.streamlit.app/
+Please visit the application here: https://nick-carroll1-project-2---nc-stock-market-analysis-stapp-2mmroj.streamlit.app/

 This is a screenshot of what the application looks like: